groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/join/txt.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "How to Join Multiple Text Files"
+    title_left: "How to Join Multiple TXT Files"
     content_left: |
-        [GroupDocs.Merger](https://products.groupdocs.com/merger/net) makes it easy for .NET developers to join two or more Text files within their applications by implementing a few easy steps.
+        [GroupDocs.Merger](https://products.groupdocs.com/merger/net) makes it easy for .NET developers to join two or more TXT files within their applications by implementing a few easy steps.

         *   Create new instance of <mark>**Merger**</mark> class and pass source document path as a constructor parameter.
         *   Call <mark>**Join**</mark> method of <mark>**Merger**</mark> class instance and pass second source document path.